jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

 I can use ``self.assertRaises`` to confirm that an error is raised by some code without having it crash the tests.
-I will use it here to confirm that when I try to create a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ with a :doc:`list <data_structures_lists>` as the key, python raises a :doc:`/exceptions/TypeError`
+I will use it here to confirm that when I try to create a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ with a :doc:`list <lists>` as the key, python raises a :doc:`/exceptions/TypeError`

 .. code-block:: python